- Why do you negotiate via 3-way conference calls?

 I charge no upfront fees and never have.
 The only fee I charge is based on what I save you.

-The savings is determined by subtracting the settlement amount from the balance reported by your creditor during our first communication with them.
-Any fees or interest that your creditors add to your accounts after we speak with them the first time will not be considered part of the savings.
+The savings is determined by subtracting the settlement amount from the balance at the time of enrollment.
+Any fees or interest that your creditors add to your accounts after I am hired will not be considered part of the savings when determining my fee.

 You pay your creditors directly.
 Once the settlements have been reached, I will provide you with settlement letters from the creditors that outline your financial arrangements.
 These letters will simply explain that your accounts will be settled in full and will have a zero balance once you have paid the agreed-upon amount.
 The only funds paid to Debt Relief á la carte are for my fees.